paintdotnet/PaintDotNet.Quantization/README.md

 I found a CodeProject article by someone who figured out a way to fix this: https://www.codeproject.com/Articles/109133/Octree-Color-Palette.
 Search for "Merging for Exact Colors Count".

 The code here in this repo doesn't use this approach because the next section fixes both this and another problem.
-However, if you're looking to ease into all of these fixes one-at-a-time, you don't need to skip this one before tackling the next section.
+However, if you're looking to ease into all of these fixes one-at-a-time, you don't need to skip this one before tackling the next section (which is much more complicated to implement).

 ### 5) Colors are unevenly reduced